LukeTL/VPN-Service-Project/README.md

 ![Baseline Architecture](assets/poc_architecture.drawio.png "Baseline Architecture")

+Architecture Diagram Issues:
+- An auto-scaling group can span multiple AZs, so need to edit diagram accordingly

 Architecture Logic that I need to implement after settling current issues:

 - OpenVPN will need to have a centralised authentication system.
 I need to implement regional Microsoft AD for both VPCs